 Bed & Breakfast

 This is a mid-level accommodation, usually in a family-run guest house.
 The rate includes breakfast, and you can request single, double or family rooms.
-All rooms include ensuite bathrooms.
-Prices range from £75 to £95 per room per night during the low season.
-During peak season of July & August, prices range from £90-£140 per room per night.
+All rooms include ensuite bathrooms or have private shower room facilities

 Our Isle of Skye tour is available with departures every Monday, Wednesday, Friday and Saturday* from Edinburgh.
 (Saturday departures are only available during the summer months.)